NeuromatchAcademy/course-content/tutorials/Schedule/daily_schedules.md

 |    4:15-4:25     |    Pod Discussion II                  |
 |    4:25-4:30     |    Reflections & content checks       |

-\* : The intro and outro will be watched asynchronously, which means that you can watch this lecture before and after the start of the synchronous session
+\* : The intro and optional outro will be watched asynchronously, which means that you can watch this lecture before and after the start of the synchronous session

 \** : Note that the synchronous session starts at 0:00 with the first pod discussion!